-Performance in respect of preventable vehicle accidents failed to achieve the target for 2011 and showed a downturn in performance compared with 2010.
-The Company continued to implement a robust road risk management plan, which involved a significant number of staff undertaking the Institute of Advanced Motorists online driver assessment and training module followed by an on-road refresher training session if required.
+Performance in respect of preventable vehicle accidents failed to achieve the target for 2012 but showed an improvement compared with 2011.
+The Company continued to implement a robust road risk management plan, which involved electronic driving licence checking, refreshing the Company's expected standards of driving behaviour and using risk reduction tools such as the Institute of Advanced Motorists' online driver assessment and training module followed by an on-road refresher training session if required.
 The driver training programme provides practical driving training to a targeted population of drivers and is the primary route to improving driver skills in the longer term.